webplatform/docs/tutorials/using_specific_list_styles/index.md

 The result looks like this:

 <p class="note">Add screenshot of result?
-Or dabblet?</p>
+Or [http://dabblet.com/ Dabblet]?</p>

-You cannot use counters unless you know that everyone who reads your document has a browser that supports them.
+You cannot use counters unless you are sure that everyone who reads your document has a browser that supports them.

 If you are able to use counters, they have the advantage that you can style the counters separately from the list items.
 In the example above, the counters are bold but the list items are not.